aboucaud/slides/2019/hands-on-deep-learning-ccin2p3/slides.md

   # `¯\_(ツ)_/¯`
 ]

-But here are some advice for non-specialists to guide you in the right direction and/or get you out of trouble.
+But here are some advice to guide you in the right direction and/or get you out of trouble.

+---
+## A community effort

+.center.medium[The Machine Learning community has long been </br>a fervent advocate of </br></br>.big.red[open source]</br></br>which has fostered the spread of very recent developements even from big companies like Google. </br></br> Both .green[code and papers] are generally available </br>and can be found .green[within a few clicks].]

 ---
 ## Start with existing (working) models